Foliations modeling nonrational simplicial toric varieties: Abstract

 \section{Abstract}

 We establish a correspondence between simplicial fans, not necessarily rational, and certain foliated compact complex manifolds called LVMB-manifolds.
 In the rational case, Meersseman and Verjovsky have shown that the leaf space is the usual toric variety.
 We compute the basic Betti numbers of the foliation for shellable fans.
 When the fan is in particular polytopal, we prove that the basic cohomology of the foliation is generated in degree two.
-Moreover we can apply El Kacimi's basic version of the hard Lefschetz theorem, which allows us to reformulate Stanley's argument for the $g$-Theorem on the combinatorics of simple polytopes.
-We give a proof that unifies rational and nonrational cases, and avoids singularities altogether.
+We give evidence that the rich interplay between convex and algebraic geometries embodied by toric varieties carries over to our nonrational construction.
+In fact, our approach unifies rational and nonrational cases.